10 best garden forks to spruce up your soil

 Cons

-Want to get your dig on?
-This RHS Burgon and Ball Stainless Steel Digging Fork has forged tines for extra strength and reduces friction, making it incredibly easy to slide into the soil.
-It has a longer length so you can avoid too much bending over, especially if you're a little taller.
+Want to really get your dig on?
+This Burgon and Ball Stainless Steel Digging Fork is endorsed by the RHS and has forged tines for extra strength.
+The mirror-polished finish reduces friction, making it incredibly easy to slide into the soil.

 Pros